sourcegraph/about/handbook/people-ops/onboarding/onboarding-feedback-milestones.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**_Feedback Milestones_**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_As part of our high-agency culture, we encourage you to own your career as much as possible - this includes asking for feedback_

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_on how you’re doing, and giving your manager feedback on what you need from them in order to succeed.
-You’ll chat to your_

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_manager a few times in your first weeks, but we’d like you to set up your first formal feedback milestones in your first three months with us._
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_As part of our high-agency culture, we encourage you to own your career as much as possible - this includes asking for feedback on how you’re doing, and giving your manager feedback on what you need from them in order to succeed.
+You’ll chat to your manager a few times in your first weeks, but we’d like you to set up your first formal feedback milestones in your first three months with us._

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_The aim of these meetings is to open a two-way conversation between you and your manager about what’s on track and what_

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_needs action, both on your contribution and how well you’re living our shared values._
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_The aim of these meetings is to open a two-way conversation between you and your manager about what’s on track and what needs action, both on your contribution and how well you’re living our shared values._

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_You must **set up three meetings** with your manager, each of them 30min long, using your Gmail calendar.
-Remember to include a_

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Zoom call and name each of them as outlined below._
+Remember to include a Zoom call and name each of them as outlined below._

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**_Feedback milestone 1: (your name)/(your manager’s name)_**